 Billie Jean and Marilyn’s relationship is the most interesting part of a movie that boasts fast-paced and exciting first and last thirds, sandwiching a more turgid and repetitive central section.

-It’s everywhere, as the women are patronised in interviews or touched as if they’re a pet, even on screen (at least nowadays we’re only like to be stroked at work off-camera).
+The sexism is everywhere, as the women are patronised in interviews or touched as if they’re a pet.
 Bobby meanwhile has been financially supported by his wife Priscilla (Elisabeth Shue) for years, and after being given a job in her family’s business is now sidelined at work.

-Bobby, despite his failures in business and at home, retains much of his charisma.
+And despite his failures, Bobby retains much of his charisma.
 One of the funniest scenes is at Gamblers Anonymous where he points out to his fellow attendees that “You people aren’t here because you’re gamblers.
 You’re here because you’re terrible gamblers!”

 Match preparation for Bobby is all fun, fun, fun: “this is my third nude shoot today!” he announces as he reclines on a sofa, his modestly (if he even possesses such a thing) protected by a strategically placed tennis racquet.
 Meanwhile Billie Jean is pounding pavements.

 Of the women, Gladys leaves you wanting more.
-When does she get her biopic?
 She’s an extraordinary feminist fixer, who gets things done and is scared of no-one.
 Twice discriminated against, as a woman and as a Jew, she doesn’t wait to be asked, or for circumstances to be perfect before making her move.

 It’s a vivid film, as women’s tennis whites are gradually replaced with bright colour, and off-duty players wear scarlet trouser suits and purple flares.
 Meanwhile the camera lingers but never leers; with the close bond between Marilyn and Billie Jean often emphasised by excluding everyone else.
 Marilyn applies lipstick to her lover, or gently strokes and fluffs the tennis player’s hair before cutting it, while the camera is a close and intimate confidante rather than a spy.